6063-zo2051/HW09/README.md

 # HW 09

 Apologies that this part of my homework is overdue!
-I had a hard time with it and wanted to deliver a quality submission.
+I had a very hard time with it and wanted to deliver the best submission that I could.

 ## My Process:
 Initially, I had set out to create a maze that had a popup after you successfully found the exit.
 I imported a maze image from online and tried to get my ball object to move through it, but this was not working out.